Essex Local Plan Watch - Autumn 2020

 A new Local Plan for Maldon was approved in July 2017.
 There are no immediate Plans to review it, but if the Government’s proposed changes to the standard housing need methodology are confirmed a review will be required to address dramatically higher housing targets

 The Inspector appointed to examine the soundness of the draft ‘Part 1’ Local Plan for Braintree, Colchester and Tendring confirmed in May that two major Garden Communities would need to be deleted from the Plan in order to make it sound, due to concerns over their deliverability.
-The Garden Communities to be removed are West of Braintree and Colchester/Braintree Borders, shown on the diagram below.
+The Garden Communities to be removed are West of Braintree and Colchester/Braintree Borders.
 A third, Tendring/Colchester Borders, was found sound.

 The Councils have confirmed that they wish to proceed with the Plan and have formally requested Main Modifications from the Inspector.
 These will include the removal of the two Garden Communities and other consequential amendments.
 Due to the amount of time that has elapsed since the submission of the Plan and uncertainties around the housing target that will apply in Braintree (see below), it remains to be seen whether the Inspector will require alternative sites to be allocated to compensate for their loss.